Client-Engineering-Indonesia/workshop-openpages/IT Operational and Risk Management/01-Change_profile_as_ITG.md

 This short guide walks you through the first steps when navigating IBM OpenPages for IT GRC.

-Access the Link for open pages below:
+Access the Link for open pages below (If you already in Openpages ignore the click link):

 [Openpages_url](http://jp-tok.services.cloud.techzone.ibm.com:22650/openpages/)